twpark/csc2230syl/docs/textbook.md

 # Required Texts
-* Introduction to Game Design, Prototyping, and Development (IGDPD) 2nd edition, by Jeremy Gibson Bond
+* `free` `required` Python for Everybody, by Chuck Severance [py4e.com/book](https://www.py4e.com/book)

-    > Get it ASAP – your 1st week discussion assumes you having it
+* `paid` `recommended` Python for Data Analysis, 2nd edition, by Wes McKinney

 # Software
-This class will be using Unity3D 2018 for its default Dev Env.
-If you wish this for your personal laptop, and don't already have it installed, you can obtain it for free (under personal use license) from its homepage.
-Instructions for downloading and installing the software are available on Canvas.
+This class will be using Jupyter Notebook for its default Dev Env.
+If you wish this for your personal laptop, and don't already have it installed, you can obtain it for free from its homepage at [jupyter.org](https://jupyter.org).

 # Storage Media or Source Repo